 Why do we need this research?

-About 5% of women during pregnancy have hypertension, or high blood pressure, which can lead to problems for both mother and baby.
+About 5% of women have hypertension – or high blood pressure – during pregnancy, which can lead to problems for both mother and baby.
 Mothers are at risk of stroke and damage to their kidneys, while their babies may be born early or underweight.
 In some cases, this can lead to stillbirth.

-If we can identify which women are at high risk of complications linked to hypertension, this would help us to ensure they receive the right level of care.
-On the other hand, if we can find out which babies will remain well, we will be able to normalise their care as much as possible, with the aim of avoiding early delivery.
+If we can identify the women that are at high risk of complications linked to hypertension, this would help us to ensure they receive the right level of care.
+On the other hand, if we can find out which babies will remain well, we will be able to normalise their care as much as possible with the aim of avoiding early delivery.

 Researchers supported by Tommy’s have developed a safe way of taking pictures of the baby and placenta using Magnetic Resonance Imaging (MRI) scans.
-By studying the placenta in this way, they hope to improve our ability to detect problems linked to high blood pressure.
-MRI scans also enable us to look at blood flow and see how well the baby’s brain is developing.
-This could help us to work out which babies are struggling the most.
+They hope that studying the placenta in this way will make it easier to detect problems linked to high blood pressure.
+It is also possible to use an MRI scan to see how well the baby’s brain is developing, which could help healthcare professionals spot the babies who are struggling the most.

-Alongside the MRI investigations, the team also want to look at substances in the mother’s blood.
-They are particularly interested in molecules that are involved in placental blood vessel development, and those which are linked to placental stress.
+Our researchers carried out the PUFFIN study in 43 women with chronic hypertension and 14 with pre-eclampsia.
+The women had MRI scans at different points during pregnancy and donated blood samples for the researchers to study.
+Women also donated samples of their placenta.
+Alongside the MRI investigations, the team looked at substances in the mother’s blood.
+They were particularly interested in molecules that are involved in placental blood vessel development, and those that are linked to placental stress.

-The team have also now begun a follow-up study, PUFFIN-2, involving 20 women with both hypertension and diabetes.
-As well as receiving MRI scans and blood tests, the women will have their blood sugar levels monitored continuously using a special device which sits just under the skin.
+The team are also carrying out a follow-up study, PUFFIN-2, looking at the placenta in women with diabetes.
+As well as receiving MRI scans and blood tests, the women will have their blood sugar levels monitored continuously using a special device that sits just under the skin.

 What difference will this project make?

-The findings from these studies could help doctors decide whether or not a mother with health conditions such as high blood pressure or diabetes is likely to suffer complications during pregnancy.
-This will help to ensure that mothers get the care they need to reduce the chances of health problems for both themselves and their baby.
+This new technique of looking at the baby and the placenta during pregnancy could be used to help doctors decide whether or not a mother with health conditions such as high blood pressure or diabetes is likely to suffer complications during pregnancy.
+This will help to make sure that mothers get the care they need to reduce the chances of health problems for both themselves and their baby.